-While block cipher algorithms like Triple-DES and Blowfish have been widely used as a mode of encryption for popular security protocols, the probability of SWEET32 vulnerability is rather low because it entails ensuring a number of other conditions to execute a successful attack.
+While block cipher algorithms like Triple-DES and Blowfish have been widely used as a mode of encryption for popular security protocols, the probability of SWEET32 vulnerability is rather low because it entails ensuring several other conditions to execute a successful attack.

-Below is a review of what the SWEET32 attack constitutes and how security issues related to it can be prevented.
+Below is a review of what the SWEET32 attack constitutes and how related security issues can be prevented.